 It's because there aren't the traditional boiling or long-rise steps hat makes this recipe easy enough for snacks or even to go with dinner.
 And like I said, after many years of making them, I have realized that they are a GREAT recipe to make with kids.

 In fact, they are so quick and yummy that making these with kids of all ages will make you their favorite mom, dad, babysitter, aunt, grandparent - or whatever you are to them.
 Your whole family will be pretty happy with the results, too.
 They are usually gone in a day at our house.

-Since there are only a few quick ingredients to mix up and no waiting for kneading or rising, kids can move right to shaping their own pieces of dough.
+Since there are only a few ingredients to mix up and no waiting for kneading or rising, the kids can move from helping to add ingredients right to shaping their own pieces of dough.

 I started making these when my kids were little as something fun to do when they had playdates.
-One of my friends and I organized bi-weekly play dates to give the other some time for errands and shopping and her girls surprised me by asking to make these every time they came over.
-Did I mention they were over once a month?
-And they always wanted to make the pretzels- not anything else.
-Same with my nieces a few years later.
+One of my friends and I organized bi-weekly play dates to give the other mom some time for errands and shopping and her girls surprised me by asking to make these every time they came over after making them the first time.

 The kids always love the "painting" part.
 They brush on an egg wash and sprinkle the tops with some kosher salt.

 By the way, the egg wash is crucial to giving this simple bread dough the chewy mouth feel of a pretzel- so don't skip this step or use butter instead.
 While butter tastes good, it makes the pretzel more like a roll in texture.

 Ideas for soft pretzel shapes: